 Key stat: 84% of media and entertainment companies use AI frequently to create more personalized experiences across the customer journey

 Media and entertainment brands have a tremendous opportunity to use listening to gain competitive advantage.
-But too many brands who are listening are only doing so on large, well-known channels like Facebook, Twitter, and LinkedIn — even as consumers migrate to new digital platforms.
+But too many brands who are listening are only doing so on large, well-known channels like Facebook, X, formerly Twitter, and LinkedIn — even as consumers migrate to new digital platforms.
 Listen, track, and measure beyond owned social channels and combine those insights with data from your website and review sites to develop a holistic set of data to analyze.

 Your listening strategy should also extend beyond mentions of products and services.
 It needs to incorporate topics your brand cares about, such as sustainability, innovation, or diversity.
 Use these insights to identify upcoming trends, customer sentiment, and mentions to inform your business decisions.